Kevin Lepage: 2002–2007

 Early in 2002, Lepage's team went inactive due to a lack of sponsorship, even though he had an eighth at Daytona and a fourth at Las Vegas.
 He soon joined Brewco Motorsports, driving their No. 37 Timber Wolf Chevy.
 In 24 starts that year, he had six top-tens and two poles, finishing 25th in points.
 He also ran three Cup races, two in the No. 38 Quest Motor Racing Ford, and another for BAM Racing at Talladega in a car sponsored by Billy Ray Cyrus's show Doc.
-His best finish that year was a fourtieth at Loudon.
+His best finish that year was a 40th at Loudon.

 In 2003, Lepage ran his own team at the Cup level for one race, finishing 32nd at the Coca-Cola 600 along with the Winston Open.
-He ran two races that year for CLR Racing, where he had a fourth place start at Michigan, before returning to Morgan-McClure to finish the year, his best finish a fourteenth at Atlanta.
+He ran two races that year for CLR Racing, where he had a fourth-place start at Michigan, before returning to Morgan-McClure to finish the year, his best finish a 14th at Atlanta.
 He teamed with Morgan-McClure again in 2004, but after six races, Lepage departed due to a lack of sponsorship.
 He then signed with Competitive Edge Motorsports, posting a best finish of 41st twice, before leaving the team.
 He ended the season with R&J Racing, where he had a best finish of 27th at Phoenix International Raceway.
-He also ran 11 races in the Busch Series for MacDonald Motorsports, where he had two top-fifiteen finishes.
+He also ran 11 races in the Busch Series for MacDonald Motorsports, where he had two top-15 finishes.

-In 2005, Lepage returned to R&J, and started the season off with a third place finish in the Gatorade Duels and a ninth place finish at the Daytona 500.
-Unfortunately, the closest Lepage came to another top-ten was a twelfth place finish at Lowe's Motor Speedway in the Coca-Cola 600, and was released from the ride after the Brickyard 400.
-He signed with Peak Performance Racing for the balance of the year, and had a sixth place qualifying effort at Kansas.
+In 2005, Lepage returned to R&J, and started the season off with a third-place finish in the Gatorade Duels and a ninth place finish at the Daytona 500.
+Unfortunately, the closest Lepage came to another top-ten was a 12th-place finish at Lowe's Motor Speedway in the Coca-Cola 600, and was released from the ride after the Brickyard 400.
+He signed with Peak Performance Racing for the balance of the year, and had a sixth-place qualifying effort at Kansas.
 He finished the season 39th in points.
-He also ran six races with MacDonald in the Busch Series as well, posting a 9th-place finish at Lowe's.
+He also ran six races with MacDonald in the Busch Series as well, posting a ninth-place finish at Lowe's.
 That year, Lepage made his debut in the Craftsman Truck Series for Green Light Racing at Dover finishing nineteenth.